 The Insurance Company does not underwrite any risks situated in Malta.
-The business written during 2018 is in the United Kingdom only, however, the Insurance Company expects to write business in Spain and other EU countries during 2019.
+The business written to date is in the UK, Spain, Ireland, the Netherlands, Poland, the Czech Republic, Hungary and Slovakia.

 The below are details of the Group:

 REGISTERED ADDRESS